 .
 Semiconductor – Materials that allow only a certain amount of electrons to flow.
 Examples are : Silicon and Germanium.

 .
 Insulator – Materials that do not allow the flow of electrons.
 Examples are : Substances such as wood and plastic.

-During a thunderstorm, a huge amount of free electrons get accumulated at the bottom line of the cloud.
+During a thunderstorm, huge amount of free electrons get accumulated at the bottom line of clouds.
 This leads to a huge amount of potential build-up of around 1 billion volts!
 Such an amount of energy accumulation is enough to break the barrier of permittivity of air.
 Thus, air itself becomes the conductor and electrons rapidly move towards the surface of the earth.
 This phenomenon is visible as lightning bolts across the sky.